gitlabhq/gitlabhq/doc/gitlab-basics/command-line-commands.md

 git clone PASTE HTTPS OR SSH HERE
 ```

-A clone of the project will be created in your computer
+* A clone of the project will be created in your computer

-It's important to know some basic commands to work on your shell

 * Go into a project, directory or file to work in it
 ```